 Alternatively, it could be inherited from family members; if your parents are xenophobic, they may have instilled this fear into you at an early age.
 Genetics also plays a role—research reveals that people can inherit phobias like hair color and skin tone.

 Finally, the development of any phobia may arise from ignorance or lack of knowledge about the subject (in this case, wines).
-If you have a predetermined concept that wine might render you drunk or addictive, then your body will automatically react to it adversely.
+If you have a predetermined concept that wine might render you drunk or addictive, your body will automatically react adversely.
 You will experience anxiety and panic just from witnessing bottles of wine.

 According to the National Institute of Mental Health (NIMH) , some symptoms apply specifically to phobias.
 These symptoms include intense anxiety when confronted with or anticipating exposure to a feared object or situation.
 For example, if you suffer from an intense fear of wine, you might experience these feelings in a grocery store aisle full of wine bottles.